What Is Normal Aging? Signs & Changes

 3. Memory and attention span

-Ageing and memory are closely linked.
+Aging and memory are closely linked.
 With age, you may feel difficulty in multitasking and may need more time for processing the information.

 However, old people are good at problem-solving as they have experience.

-Factors Influencing the Ageing Process
+Factors Influencing the Aging Process

 Genetic